 I was delighted that someone decided to write a book about trends, how to spot them and how to exploit them.
-There are many websites and books about trend spotting and trend hunting, but I have never been able to wrap my head around how to exactly use the information, and many times I felt quite helpless.
-In an age where things are changing so rapidly, the ability to spot trends and exploit them is a skill that would make any professional more marketable, because they are equipped to accurately predict client attitudes and behaviours, and assist companies with product development strategies.
+There are many websites and books about trend spotting and trend hunting.
+But I have never been able to wrap my head around how to exactly use the information.
+And many times I felt quite helpless.
+In an age where things are changing so rapidly, the ability to spot trends and exploit them is a skill that would make any professional more marketable.
+They will be equipped to accurately predict client attitudes and behaviours, and assist companies with product development strategies.

-And, William Higham, the author of The Next Big Thing: Spotting and Forecasting Consumer Trends for Profit is qualified to write a book on trends because he has consulted in the area for 10 years, but more importantly, the area of trends has always been his passion, so he has studied it for many years.
+And, William Higham, the author of The Next Big Thing: Spotting and Forecasting Consumer Trends for Profit is qualified to write a book on trends.
+He has consulted in the area for 10 years.
+But more importantly, the area of trends has always been his passion, so he has studied it for many years.
 I found The Next Big Think on http://www.netgalley.com, and was able to download a copy for review using Adobe Digital Editions.
 The book is very well researched, and while reading it you get a sense that the author knows what he is talking about.

 So what is a trend?
 William Higham defines a trend as, “A long-term change in consumer attitudes and behaviours that offer marketing opportunities.
 Trends are the manifestation of change.”
 He adds, “To identify a new trend, marketers need to look for any signs of change among consumers.
 These can be change in behaviour or attitude.”